dashbird/site/content/blog/dashbird-vs-aws-cloudwatch.md

 On the other hand, cloud systems and developers are under pressure to meet an unparalleled demand.
 At Dashbird, we have always thought developers deserve the most efficient tools to discover and resolve issues in order to keep cloud apps running smoothly.

 For systems running on AWS, CloudWatch might have been enough so far.
 In our research, though, we identified that teams relying solely on CloudWatch tend to lag behind on issue discovery and resolution time.
-Below is a list of items that can boost your productivity, in case you are looking for best-in-class monitoring and debugging to your applications:
+We've putgether a comparison list to help you decide on the most efficient tool for your specific needs:

 ![Comparison Table: Dashbird vs. CloudWatch](/images/blog/2020-03-20/dashbird-vs-cloudwatch-comparison-table.png)